Privacy notice for employees

 - Providing facilities such as building access and car parking provision;

-- Preventing and detecting crime and managing a safe working environment;
+- Managing a safe working environment;

 - Managing information technology and communications systems, such as the corporate email system and company directories;